Shantanu-Ruhela/sql_retail_sale_p1/Readme.md

 LIMIT 5;
 Business Value: Identify VIP customers for loyalty programs.

-Q.9: Customer Reach per Category sql
--- Unique customers per category
+Q.9: Write a SQL query to find the number of unique customers who purchased items from each category.
 SELECT category,
        COUNT(DISTINCT(customer_id)) AS cnt_unique_customer
 FROM retail_sales
 GROUP BY category;
 Metric: Customer base diversity across categories.

-Q.10: Time-based Sales Distribution sql
--- Order distribution by time shifts using CTE
+Q.10:  Write a SQL query to create each shift and number of orders (Example Morning <=12, -- Afternoon Between 12 & 17, Evening >17)
+-- CTE method Common table expression with hourly_sale as
-WITH hourly_sale AS (
+(
-  SELECT *,
+select *,
-    CASE
+case
-      WHEN HOUR(sale_time) <= 12 THEN 'Morning'
+when hour(sale_time) <= 12 then 'Morning'
-      WHEN HOUR(sale_time) BETWEEN 12 AND 17 THEN 'Afternoon'
+when hour(sale_time) between 12 and 17 then 'Aftenoon'
-      ELSE 'Evening'
+else 'Evening'
-    END AS shift
+end as shift
-  FROM retail_sales
-)
+from retail_sales)
+select
-SELECT shift, COUNT(*) AS total_orders
+shift,
-FROM hourly_sale
+count(*) as total_orders from hourly_sale
-GROUP BY shift;
+group by shift;
-Technique: Common Table Expression (CTE) for readability.

 Step-by-Step Execution
-Create Database:

 sql
 CREATE DATABASE sql_project_p1;